 - Mount control output for correcting large drive errors while maintaining AO stabilisation.

 - Image shift factor independent of optical system or camera back-focus spacing.

-- Off-axis guider assembly (optional) for use with an SXV guide camera.
+- Off-axis guider assembly for use with a Lodestar Pro/Ultrastar Pro guide camera.

 - May be used to image stabilise many other makes and types of camera, given suitable control software.